paralus/website/docs/Single Sign On/okta.md

 Click Save & Exit.

-At this point, you have successfully added Okta as an identify provider for Paralus.
+At this point, you have successfully added Okta as an identity provider for Paralus.

 ## Verify Login with Okta